simonetto/forecast/README.md

 * Improve the CSS to better handle different screen resolutions
 * Improve the CSS with no hardcoded colors, etc
 * Improve tests coverage
+* Clean the project to removed unused dependencies

 ## Possible improvements